plan-systems/design-docs/README.md

 - Not unless you want it that way.
 The phrase "community admin" is used in these docs to refer to an agent acting in accordance with community policies and bylaws on behalf of the community's already-established leadership.
 This means that a community can operate as strictly or as loosely as the founding members want, but those agreements are visible to the entire community.
 - For example, community **C** could be founded such that a majority vote from a persistent, member-appointed "elders" are required to add a new member to the community.
 This would be enforced by a smart contract wired into **C**'s storage layer.
 See PLAN's [Proof of Integrity Assurance](PLAN-Proof-of-Correctness.md#Proof-of-Integrity-Assurance) for more detail.

 #### Q: How is PLAN's Persistent Data Interface (PDI) implemented?
-- PLAN's append-only storage layerr ("**𝓛<sub>C</sub>**") described in PLAN's [proof of correctness](PLAN-Proof-of-Correctness.md), can be implemented by a range of storage approaches.
+- PLAN's append-only storage layerr ("**𝓛<sub>C</sub>**") described in PLAN's [Proof of Correctness](PLAN-Proof-of-Correctness.md), can be implemented by a range of storage approaches.
 Since each implementation must make tradeoffs in its design, one particular implementation may be a great fit one community's needs but would be a poor fit for another community's needs.
 See [Liveness vs Safety](PLAN-Proof-of-Correctness.md#Liveness-vs-Safety) for more.